Christina Hulin

 chulin@niet.org

-Christina Hulin joins NIET after serving 20 years as an educator with the Iberia Parish School System.
-Prior to joining NIET as a Louisiana Senior Specialist, Christina served as principal of Johnston-Hopkins Elementary in New Iberia, Louisiana.
-For over a decade, she advanced along the career path in an NIET/TAP school after TAP’s initial implementation in Iberia Parish, serving 3 years as a mentor teacher, 5 years as a master teacher, and 5 years as an administrator at Johnston Street Elementary and Johnston-Hopkins respectively.
+Christina Hulin currently serves as the assistant director of the South Central Regional Team at NIET.
+Prior to joining NIET as a senior specialist in 2022, Christina served 20 years as an educator with the Iberia Parish School System, most recently as principal of Johnston-Hopkins Elementary in New Iberia, Louisiana.
+For over a decade, she advanced along the career path in an NIET/TAP school after TAP’s initial implementation in Iberia Parish, serving 3 years as a mentor teacher, 5 years as a master teacher, and 5 years as an administrator at Johnston Street Elementary and Johnston-Hopkins Elementary respectively.
 Additionally, she taught high school English and was an elementary school librarian.

 Christina’s successful experiences leading high-quality professional development and data studies, coaching teachers at a variety of levels, as well as her knowledge of the NIET Teaching and Learning Standards Rubric, make her passionate about her work with NIET.
 She believes that having led an at-risk school during a pandemic has provided her with invaluable challenges and successes that can be shared with other educators across the state and nation.